yboulaamane/cdd-toolbox/README.md

 - [ChemMine Tools](https://chemminetools.ucr.edu/) - Provide a collection of cheminformatics and computational chemistry tools.
 - [MayaChemTools](http://www.mayachemtools.org/index.html) - A growing collection of Perl and Python scripts, modules, and classes designed to support diverse daily computational discovery needs.

+## Cheminformatics free courses

+- [Computational chemistry lectures by TMP Chem](https://youtube.com/playlist?list=PLm8ZSArAXicIWTHEWgHG5mDr8YbrdcN1K) -  A YouTube playlist offering computational chemistry lectures by TMP Chem.
+It covers various aspects of computational chemistry, providing valuable insights for learners interested in the field.
+- [Strasbourg Summer School in Chemoinformatics, 2022](https://youtube.com/playlist?list=PLhgURFExPmJsDuHevu5n8y0R41WsXfbnC) - A YouTube playlist featuring lectures from the Strasbourg Summer School in Chemoinformatics.
+The content covers topics related to cheminformatics.
+- [BIGCHEM](https://bigchem.eu/node/63) - The BIGCHEM project provides free courses on big data in chemistry.
+It offers online resources and training materials to explore the intersection of big data and chemistry, fostering understanding and skills in cheminformatics.

 ## Blogs